aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 Variable identifying will search the scope chain, and is deemed to be undefined when none is matched.
 It's this search process that affects performance.

 > **Two variables with the same name may exist in different parts of the scope chain**.
-In that case, the identifer is bound to the variable that is found first in the scope chain traversal, and the first variable is said to shadow the second.
+In that case, the identifier is bound to the variable that is found first in the scope chain traversal, and the first variable is said to shadow the second.